-INSTRUMENTAL MUSIC 11 (JAZZ BAND) (Z BLOCK) MIMJB11
+JAZZ BAND 10/11/12 (Z BLOCK) MMUJB10/ MIMJB11/ MIMJB12

 Students will learn jazz repertoire and focus on learning basic jazz technique and theory, including improvisation.
 This class will include explorations of the role of music and art in culture, history, identity, aesthetics, understanding and communication.
 This course is highly participatory and involves at least two extracurricular performances.
 This group participates in a tour in the spring.
 This class is scheduled outside the regular timetable.
-RECOMMENDED: Students should be enrolled concurrently in Instrumental Music 11 (Concert Band) or have the instructor's permission.
+RECOMMENDED: Students should be enrolled concurrently in Concert Band at their grade level.